ddubnyak/ddubnyak/README.md

 - 👋 Hi, I’m @ddubnyak
-- 👀 I’m interested in lerning to code
+- 👀 I’m newbie swithcer to gamedev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C# & Unity
-- 💞️ I’m looking to collaborate on any project for junior python developer
+- 💞️ I’m looking to collaborate on any project for junior Unity developer
 - 📫 How to reach me ddubnyak@gmail.com

 <!---